 The legendary CREB Track is CLOSED

-The CREB Track is now closed due to high water levels at the southern end of the track.
+The CREB Track is now closed due to COVID-19 travel restrictions.

 The 71km CREB Track, which starts just north of Daintree Village, is regarded as one of Australia’s most spectacular and challenging four-wheel-drive trails.